The Marder infantry fighting vehicle (IFV) is a tracked armoured vehicle developed by Rheinmetall Landsysteme, a defence company based in Germany.

 The Marder 1A5 upgrade included the addition of extra anti-mine armour to provide protection against blast and projectile-forming mines.
 The upgrades were performed on 74 Marder 1A3 vehicles between 2002 and 2005.

 Rheinmetall retrofitted 35 vehicles to the Marder 1 A5A1 configuration between 2010 and 2011.
-Enhancements included the installation of air conditioning, multi-spectral camouflage equipment (MMT) and the CG-12 electronic protection system.
+Enhancements included the installation of air conditioning, multi-spectral camouflage equipment (MMT), and the CG-12 electronic protection system.
 This version also provided reinforced protection on the fighting compartment roof around the hatches.

 The decision to start a programme to extend the service life of the German Marder armoured vehicles was made in 2016.

 The service life extension measures are intended to remove known obsolescent features of the vehicle.
-The development and pilot integration of the MELLS missile system into the Marder 1A5 IFV began in 2016 while the deliveries of the retrofit kits for the missile system started in 2017.
+The development and pilot integration of the MELLS missile system into the Marder 1A5 IFV began in 2016, while the deliveries of the retrofit kits for the missile system started in 2017.

-International orders and deliveries
+International orders and deliveries of Marder IFVs

 Rheinmetall received a contract to study ways of integrating the MELLS missile into the Bundeswehr’s Marder IFV in 2016.
-The company completed the integration of the missile system into 35 Marder 1A5 vehicles in March 2018.
+The company completed the integration of the missile system into 35 Marder 1A5 vehicles by March 2018.

-Rheinmetall was contracted to supply the Bundeswehr with more than 170 Spectus II driver night observation devices for the Marder fleet in October 2020.
-Deliveries of the Spectus II kits started in 2021.
-The Bundeswehr also placed an order with the company in November 2020 to supply 260 Saphir 2.6 MK thermal-imaging aiming devices and associated accessories to replace the obsolete devices used for reconnaissance and target engagement.
-The company started deliveries of the Saphir 2.6 MK devices in 2021.
+The Bundeswehr also placed an order with the company in November 2020 to supply 260 Saphir 2.6 MK thermal imaging aiming devices and associated accessories to replace the obsolete devices used for reconnaissance and target engagement.
+Deliveries of the Saphir 2.6 MK devices commenced in 2021.